Bahrain: Education

 Education is compulsory for children between the ages of 6 and 14.
 Education is free for Bahraini citizens in government schools, with the Bahraini Ministry of Education providing free textbooks.
 Coeducation is not used in government schools, with boys and girls segregated into separate schools.

 At the beginning of the 20th century, Qur'anic schools (Kuttab) were the only form of education in Bahrain.
 They were traditional schools aimed at teaching children and youth the reading of the Qur'an.
 After World War I, Bahrain became open to western influences, and a demand for modern educational institutions appeared.
 1919 marked the beginning of modern government school system in Bahrain when the Al-Hidaya Al-Khalifia School for boys opened in Muharraq.
 In 1926, the Education Committee opened the second government school for boys in Manama, and in 1928 the first government school for girls was opened in Muharraq.
-As of 2011, there are a total of 126,981 students studying in government schools.
+In 2011, there were 126,981 students studying in government schools.

 In 2004, King Hamad ibn Isa Al Khalifa introduced the "King Hamad Schools of Future" project that uses Information Communication Technology to support K–12 education in Bahrain.
 The project's objective is to connect all schools within the kingdom with the Internet.
 In addition to British intermediate schools, the island is served by the Bahrain School (BS).
 The BS is an American Department of Defense school that provides a K–12 curriculum including International Baccalaureate offerings.
 There are also international schools that offer either the IB Diploma Programme or Britain's A-Levels.

 Bahrain also encourages institutions of higher learning, drawing on expatriate talent and the increasing pool of Bahrain nationals returning from abroad with advanced degrees.
 The University of Bahrain was established for standard undergraduate and graduate study, and the King Abdulaziz University College of Health Sciences, operating under the direction of the Ministry of Health, trains physicians, nurses, pharmacists and paramedics.
 The 2001 National Action Charter paved the way for the formation of international universities such as the Ahlia University in Manama and University College of Bahrain in Saar.

 The Royal University for Women (RUW), established in 2005, was the first purpose-built, international university in Bahrain dedicated solely to educating women.
 The University of London External has appointed MCG (Management Consultancy Group) as the regional representative office in Bahrain for distance learning programmes.
 MCG is one of the oldest international institutes in the country.
 Institutes have also opened which educate South Asian students, such as the Pakistan Urdu School, Bahrain and the Indian School, Bahrain.

 A few prominent institutions are the American University of Bahrain established in 2019, the Bahrain Institute of Banking and Finance, the Ernst & Young Training Institute, and the Birla Institute of Technology International Centre.
 In 2004, the Royal College of Surgeons in Ireland (RCSI) set up a constituent medical university in the country.
 In addition to the Arabian Gulf University, AMA International University and the College of Health Sciences, these are the only medical schools in Bahrain.